SARVESS/Hospital_API/Readme.md

 ## Prerequisites

-1. You need to install NodeJs and MongoDB before running this project.
+1. You need to install NodeJs and MongoDB and Postman before running this project.
 2. Install them according to your Operating System.

 ### Getting Started